oceanicsdotio/oceanics.io/oceanics-io-www/content/blog/spatial-relations-with-sql/index.md

 ---
-title: Algorithms - Spatial relationships with SQL
+title: Spatial relationships with SQL
 date: "2021-03-10T20:00:00.000Z"
 description: |
     Postgis can be really fast for spatial interpolation.
 This isn't exactly rocket science,